SujalAhrodia/30_Days_Of_Code/README.md

 If the book is returned after the expected return month but still within the same calendar year as the expected return date, then 500* no. of months .
 If the book is returned after the calendar year in which it was expected, there is a fixed fine of 10000.
 Input Format
+### Day27
+>1.
+Since the problem is not explained proeprly, please check it [here](https://www.hackerrank.com/challenges/30-testing/problem)